-Short Wave New discoveries, everyday mysteries, and the science behind the headlines — all in about 10 minutes.
+Short Wave New discoveries, everyday mysteries, and the science behind the headlines — in just under 15 minutes.
 It's science for everyone, using a lot of creativity and a little humor.
-Join hosts Emily Kwong, Aaron Scott and Regina Barber for science on a different wavelength.
+Join hosts Emily Kwong and Regina Barber for science on a different wavelength.

 If you're hooked, try Short Wave Plus.
 Your subscription supports the show and unlocks a sponsor-free feed.
 Learn more at plus.npr.org/shortwave